eduardocpacheco99/programming-guide-for-the-capm-r-package/en/selecting.md

 With the `capm` package it is possible to implement three sample designs:
-* Simple random sampling
+* Systematic random sampling
 * Stratified random sampling
-* Complex random samplin (two-stage cluster desings with PPS selection)
+* Complex random sampling (two-stage cluster desings with PPS selection)

 Let's implement a two-stage cluster design, the most challenging but also the most appropriate in some situations (large cities).
 The file `psu.ssu.csv` contains data of Santos city in Brazil.
-Data were extracted from a bureau of Statistics [(IBGE)](www.ibge.gov.br).
-The first column has unique identifiers of census tracks, our primary sampling units (PSU's).
+Data were extracted from a bureau of Statistics ([IBGE](http://ibge.gov.br)).
+The first column has unique identifiers of census tracks, our Primary Sampling Units (PSU's).
 The second column contains the number of households in each PSU.
-Households are our secondary sampling units (SSU's) and they are also the measure of size for PSU's.
+Households are our Secondary Sampling Units (SSU's) and they are also the measure of size for PSU's.

 Load the package and import the file.